Outline and Preparation#

 unsigned int sleep(unsigned int secs);

-Sleep returns zero if the requested amount of time has elapsed, and the number of seconds still left to sleep otherwise.
+It returns zero if the requested amount of time has elapsed before the program resumed, and the number of seconds still left to sleep otherwise.
 The latter case is possible if the sleep function returns prematurely because it was interrupted by a signal.

 Write a wrapper function for sleep called wakeup, with the following interface: